ibexa/documentation-developer/docs/guide/extending/customizing_calendar.md

 !!! tip
     You can also change the icon for the assigned action.
 See [customizing colors and icons](#customizing-colors-and-icons).

-## Configuring custom calendar event sources
+## Configuring custom event sources

 You can implement a custom event source by using: